 Lucky?
 Perhaps.
 But looking at Barbara’s calm, smiling countenance, it was hard not to conclude that she had simply figured something out.

 Howard Burton, email@example.com

-Related video resources and eBook that are part of Ideas Roadshow’s IBDP Portal: Clips: Positive Emotions, Emotional Development, Measuring Emotions, Harnessing Meditation, Compilations: Social Psychology, Frontiers of Social Psychology, Full-length video and eBook: The Science of Emotions
+To best explore the topics raised in this post for teaching and learning, please see related video and print resources that are part of Ideas Roadshow’s IBDP Portal: Clips: Positive Emotions, Emotional Development, Measuring Emotions, Harnessing Meditation, Compilations: Social Psychology, Frontiers of Social Psychology, Full-length video and eBook: The Science of Emotions, and more.